DHS Surge Force May Assist in Response and Recovery

 Together as One: DHS Employees May be Activated and Deployed

-In very rare circumstances, a disaster of extraordinary size (such as September 11, Katrina, or Super Strom Sandy) may occur that would require DHS at-large to augment FEMA’s workforce.
+In very rare circumstances, a disaster of extraordinary size (such as September 11, Katrina, or Super Storm Sandy) may occur that would require DHS at-large to augment FEMA’s workforce.
 In exceptional circumstances, this volunteer employee force -- known as the Surge Capacity Force (SCF) – will be deployed to a disaster location to help FEMA with response and recovery.

-To prepare DHS trains SCF volunteers in four primary areas
+To prepare, DHS trains SCF volunteers in four primary areas:

 - Logistics, the storage and movement of critical materials in support of disaster response